Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Introduction

-Many different methods for extracting the most important signals are studied in the literature, the most popular of which are the Factor models and its various modifications, which are able to use all of the available information in order to extract a reliable signal.
-However, lately, a lot of attention have been focused on the idea that only a small subset of all of the available information might be enough for adequate timely estimation of the GDP or its components -- that is, the assumption of sparse structures for the choice of explanatory covariates is made.
+The literature suggests many different methods for bridging the higher and lower frequency data, the mainstream of which are the factor models and their modifications (\cite{BANBURA2013195}) altered to use all available information.
+Therefore, such methods possess a density feature.
+On the other hand, the sparsity feature of the data hints that only a small subset of all the available information might be sufficient for adequate and timely estimation of the GDP or its components (\cite{Bai2008304}).

-In this paper we further explore the sparse structure approach under a large amount of various monthly economic indicators available, assuming that only a small subset of them are significant and should be used in forecasting macroeconomic variables.
-Therefore, the main problem arising is of the optimal selection of useful variables for the modelling. \cite{Bai2008304} find that in some cases large amounts of high-frequency information can be too much, resulting in poor predictive performance, thus raising a question of how much information is really needed for good predictions?
-Recent empirical results (for example, \cite{RollingWindow}) show that assuming a sparse structure of the underlying data provide promising results, when the total set of available information is refined by supervised selection before the application of bridge equations modelling approach.
+In this paper, we further explore the sparse structure approach under a large amount of monthly economic indicators, assuming that only a small subset of them is significant and valuable in forecasting macroeconomic variables.
+Therefore, the underlying problem is the optimal selection of useful predictors. \cite{Bai2008304} find that large amounts of high-frequency data could often considerably worsen predictive performance, raising a question of how much of high-frequency data required for good predictions?
+On top of that, \cite{RollingWindow} among others show that assuming a sparse structure of the underlying data improve the quality of short-run forecasts when the final set of available information is refined by supervised selection before the application of bridge equations modelling approach.